10 Free Kwanzaa Worksheets & Coloring Pages

 Zawadi

-Zawadi is a Swahili word that means “gifts” in English.
-It represents the tradition of giving meaningful and educational gifts to family members, especially children, during the holiday celebration.
+Zawadi means “gifts” in Swahili, symbolizing the tradition of giving meaningful and educational presents to family members, especially children, during the holiday.

 kwanzaa coloring pages